 ATCACGATG 16569

 by transitions at the five marked positions: T16093C (i.e. I have C instead of T), G16129A, C16223T, T16519C, and C16527T.
 An exact match to this entire region would mean, with 95% certainty, that the last common ancestor along the female line lived after the beginning of the Indus valley (or Saraswati-Sindhu) civilization.
 No such match is there in the database, but the positions 16401 to 16568 are not tested as often.
 There are three matches found in the first 400 positions alone (1/2342 from Ireland and 2/1792 from United Kingdom ), but they may be from the I haplotype, a N* descendant, instead of being closely related.
 1/143 match from India is indeed M*.
-A Radhabai Subramanian born around 1920 in India differs in not having the 093C mutation only, and is the closest person whose details were available, I have not been able to contact her.
+A Radhabai Subramanian born around 1920 and a Padma Ramaswamy born in 1931 in India (the latter in Courtallam, Tamil Nadu) differ only by not having the 093C mutation, and are the closest people whose details were available, I have not been able/tried to contact tnem.

 A similar test of the second hypervariable region showed differences, at the marked positions, from the CRS: